SuppSafety is informational only and not medical advice. Read the disclaimer.

 Often about absorption or timing rather than danger — separating doses is common.
 This list is not exhaustive.

-• Bleeding / surgery caution category
+• Bleeding / surgery caution — mention before procedures and with blood thinners

 • Anticoagulant (blood thinner) interaction